IUS-CS/project-binary-bachelors/doc/proposal.md

-# Blockbuster Employee Management Project
+# The Legend of Zordo Project

 ## Description
-> This project will store, edit, and manage employee information for blockbuster video and include login for current employees and handle registration for new employees.
-The employee could do things like manage their information or accounts, apply for promotions, or give their two week's notice.
-It will include employee details like allergy info, hire date, PTO, etc. The higher up the ladder the more the employee can do.
+> This project is a virtual game in which you take control of a character and use this character to solve a maze of randomly generated rooms and fight enemies along the way.
+The floor you play on will have a random layout of preselected rooms.
+Each time you start a new instance of the game it will be separate from the one you played before, ensuring the challenges will always remain fresh and intriguing.
+>

 ## Installation Instructions
-> Download the zip file (yet to be committed), which includes the necessary code and wxWidget files (gui) for building the project.
-Load the project into your favorite IDE, setup the wxWidget files in the IDE (more instructions on this to come), and build it.
+> Download SDL2, SDL 2 Image, and the folder which includes the necessary game textures for building the project.
+Load the project into your favorite IDE, setup the SDL2, and SDL 2 Image in the IDE (more instructions on this to come), and build it.
+>

 ## Project Vision
-> The vision of this project is for it to work as a legitimate and fully functional employee management system for Blockbuster Video (or any other video/game rental store).
-This system should be one that will be implemented into a website or can easily be implemented in this way from the code available.
-By "fully functional", we mean that the system should closely follow the project description above, be easily updatable,
+> The vision of this project is for it to work as a fully functional game with all the various elements we wish to include, such as enemies, various room layouts, and most importantly, random floor pattern generation.
+By "fully functional", we mean that the game should closely follow the project description above, be easily updatable, and work without any game altering bugs.
+This game should be able to be loaded and build in any IDE with the necessary downloads and setup listed previously.